mightyGaby/school-of-fish-exercise1/README.md

 This is a base project structure that includes gulp/browserify structure to get started on the task.

 * Run "npm install" before you get started.
-* Run "gulp" to build the initial JS and SCSS build
-* Run "gulp watch" to watch for any changes in JS or styles
+* Run "gulp" to build the initial JS and SCSS build, then immediately start a "watch" for any changes in JS or styles

 ## The Task: